EPS for Allies

 - Highlight the superior energy performance built into your homes

-- Offer a comparison to code-built homes in Oregon or Washington
+- Offer a comparison to typical newly built homes in Oregon or Washington

 - Emphasize the features that boost the comfort, quality and durability of your homes